yoavne26-hub/reversi-strategy-lab/README.md

 ### Home / Landing Page

-The Home page introduces the project as more than a playable Reversi clone.
-It presents the app as a multi-surface product with gameplay, AI benchmarking, and analytics-oriented exploration.
+The Home page introduces the app as more than a playable Reversi clone.
+It frames the project as a connected product with gameplay, benchmarking, and analytics working together.

 ![Home Landing Page](ReversiGame/assets/screenshots/home/homepage.png)